reedpen/startup/README.md

-writing js inline with <script> allows for easy single use functions to be defined without making a seperate file using the DOM allows for the powerful ablity to manipulate HTML using javascript
+writing js inline with <script> allows for easy single use functions to be defined without making a seperate file using the DOM allows for the powerful ablity to manipulate HTML using javascript try to reuse functions to minimize extraneous code using local memory cannot save to a database